premchander-revature/interviewquestions/.NET FULL STACK/Scripting fundamentals.md

 <blockquote>

-Variables can be made unchangeable using readonly.
-For instance, if we want variable ‘a’ value to remain as 10 and not change, then we can achieve this using readonly.
+Variables can be made unchangeable using read-only.
+For instance, if we want variable ‘a’ value to remain as 10 and not change, then we can achieve this using read-only.
 - Example:
   - $ a=10
   - $ readonly a